dijsilva/dijsilva/README.md

 # Hi there!

 I am a computer science student at the Federal Institute of Brasilia.
-I love technology and study subjects related to web development amd data science.
+I love technology and study subjects related to web development and data science.

 <details>
   <summary>:zap: Languages Used</summary>